Let Me Explain

 Let Me Explain: Coldrif tragedy and inside India’s recurring cough syrup poisonings

-At least 23 children in Madhya Pradesh and Rajasthan are dead after consuming cough syrup laced with a deadly industrial chemical.
+At least 23 children in Madhya Pradesh and Rajasthan have died after consuming cough syrup contaminated with diethylene glycol (DEG), a toxic industrial chemical used in brake fluid.

 Also Read